Ex-FBI official McCabe responds to 'lying' Trump attacks, calls them 'horrific'

 Breaking News Emails

-Former acting FBI Director Andrew McCabe told NBC's "Today Show" on Tuesday that President Donald Trump's public blasting of him has been "horrific" on him and his family.
+Former acting FBI Director Andrew McCabe told NBC's "Today" show on Tuesday that President Donald Trump's public blasting of him has been "horrific" for him and his family.

 The president has repeatedly attacked McCabe on Twitter after he interviewed with CBS's "60 Minutes."
 Trump called McCabe "a big part of the Crooked Hillary Scandal & the Russia Hoax — a puppet for Leakin' James Comey."